tandiljuan/vagrant/README.md

 ### Update the "hosts" file in the HOST machine

 Edit the [hosts](http://en.wikipedia.org/wiki/Hosts_%28file%29%23Location_in_the_file_system)
 file and add the following line.
-If you want to use a different development domain, edit the `data_bags/sites/local.json`

     192.168.50.20    CHOSEN_DOMAIN_NAME